JainSamyak8840/Apple_Detector/README.md

 # Automate your work of labeling the images
-It is a tensorflow and Tkinter based GUI application to generate labeled  images with xml file.
+It is a tensorflow and Tkinter Desktop based GUI application to generate labeled  images with xml file.
 ![](apple.png)

 # Generated image and xml file is shown here->